-Ceramic knives vs steel knives in Performance
+Ceramic knives vs steel knives in performance

 Are ceramic knives any good?

-One advantage of ceramic knives is they resist bacterial growth, making them a hygienic choice.
-Another is that ceramic is considered an eco-friendly material.
+Yes, ceramic knives are good in that they resist bacterial growth, making them a hygienic choice.
+Another is that they are made of an eco-friendly material.
 Plus, ceramic blades are also usually sharper than steel knives and they stay that way longer.

 Do chefs use ceramic knives?